ShaneM9/GDAC_cryptoTable/README.md

 ## ⚙️ Automation (GitHub Actions)

-This repo uses a [GitHub Actions workflow](.github/workflows/update_crypto_table.yml) that runs the script every hour:
+This repo uses a [GitHub Actions workflow](.github/workflows/update_crypto_table.yml) that runs the script every hour, on the hour:

 - Installs required Python packages
 - Runs `cryptoTable.py`
 - Commits updated `tableData.json` to `main` branch

-You can also manually trigger the workflow from the **Actions** tab in GitHub.
+It can also be triggered manually via GitHub's **Actions** tab.

 ---

 ## 🔐 API Info

 - Data is pulled from CoinGecko’s free API.
-- No API key required, but the script handles rate limits (HTTP 429) gracefully.
+- No API key required, but consideration should be given to rate limits if additional calls are to be made.
+- Whilst this script only makes use of `GET` for today's prices, it is worth noting that one-off calls were made to CoinGecko ahead of implementing this repository in order to build the .json and .csv files that this script runs from/outputs to.
+These included requests for initial coin prices as at 14 July 2025, as well as ticker data such as id, symbol, name, and image URLs for thumbnails to be used on the GDAC website.

 ---